nxp-imx/meta-nxp-connectivity/README.md

     $ rm -rf .environment
     $ source scripts/activate.sh

-Q3 : How to download official PAA files from CSA?
+Q3 : How to download the official PAA files from CSA and how to use the official PAA files?

 A : Connect the i.MX Matter device to a network that can access CSA resources, and then execute the following command.
-This will store the PAA files in the "/etc/dcl_paas" dirctory.
+This will store the PAA files in the "/etc/dcl_paas" directory.

     $ dcldownloader

+You can configure the macro with the following command, and then directly execute the chip-tool command directly to use it.

+    $ export CHIPTOOL_PAA_TRUST_STORE_PATH=/etc/dcl_paas
+    $ ${chip-tool command}

+Another way is to add a suffix when executing the command, as shown below:

+    $ ${chip-tool command} --paa-trust-store-path /etc/dcl_paas

+>  **Note** If you are using the official PAA files, the end Matter device must have the official DAC and PAI installed.